 Greer Spring instantly transforms the river into a coldwater fishery.
 The next 5.5 miles downstream to Turner Mill Access is home to rainbow trout and is designated as a Blue Ribbon Trout Area, where special regulations apply.
-Anglers should see more balanced year-round trout numbers in this reach as the stocking to supplement the naturalized trout population now occurs in the spring and fall to more evenly distribute fish throughout the year.
+Anglers should see balanced year-round trout numbers in this area of the river as two stockings to supplement the wild population occur in the spring and fall.
 Around 8,000 total rainbow trout are stocked in this section annually.
-Last year’s wild trout estimates showed about 120 trout/mile while total trout estimates were around 430/mile prior to last year’s fall stocking.
-About 80 percent of the trout in this section are between 11-15 inches.
-A few lucky anglers will likely get the opportunity to tangle with one of the greater-than 20 inch rainbow trout that reside in this section of the river.
-At certain times of the year this is also a good section for catching smallmouth bass.
-Most recent sampling last fall found that 10 percent of the smallmouth in this section exceed 15 inches, just make sure to use the approved artificial baits (soft plastics prohibited).
+Trout estimates from last year’s sample shows around 70 wild trout/mile while total trout estimates are over 300/mile.
+Most fish in this section are between 9-16 inches, but a few lucky anglers may bring home a trophy wild trout over 18” and 2.5 pounds.
+At certain times of the year this is also a good section for catching smallmouth bass, just make sure to use the approved artificial baits (soft plastics prohibited).
 Public access is limited to Highway 19 crossing at Greer and U.S. Forest Service gravel roads to Turner Mill North and Turner Mill South.

 The next 14 miles from the Turner Mill accesses downstream to Highway 160 at Riverton are stocked with harvestable rainbow trout and managed as a White Ribbon Trout Area with more liberal harvest restrictions.
-From March to October, 16,000 rainbow trout (12 inch average) are stocked annually.
-A few dozen surplus broodstock over 4 pounds from Montauk hatchery are also stocked in this section each year so you never know if one of your four trout allowed in your daily limit may be a lunker.
+From March to December, 16,000 rainbow trout (12 inch average) are stocked annually in this stretch of river with multiple springs.
+In 2019, 27 surplus broodstock over 4 pounds from Montauk hatchery were also stocked in this section so you never know if one of your four trout allowed in your daily limit may be a lunker.
 Public access is provided at Turner Mill North, Turner Mill South, Whitten and Riverton (Highway 160).

-The 13.5 miles from Highway 160 downstream to the Arkansas state line offer great fishing for smallmouth bass, largemouth bass and goggle-eye.
-Anglers in this section can expect around 150 smallmouth bass per mile, but on average, larger fish than the upper river.
-Smallmouth bass over 15 inches made up 15 percent of last year’s fall sample.
-The bigger water near the Arkansas line is also home to more largemouth bass than other sections of the river.
-In addition, anglers have an opportunity to catch a few legal walleye in the deepest pools of the river.
-Every 4 years around 15,000 1-2” fingerling walleye are stocked in this lower river section with the most recent of these stockings being completed in 2014.
+The 13.5 miles from Highway 160 downstream to the Arkansas state line offer good fishing for smallmouth bass, largemouth bass and goggle-eye.
+Samples of the lower river section yield fewer smallmouth bass than the upper section, but fish of similar size.
+The bigger water and pools of less current are also home to more largemouth bass than other sections of the river.
+In addition, persistent anglers have an opportunity to catch a few legal walleye (5-10 pounds and greater).
+Look for these tasty behemoths in deep pools with noticeable current and around woody structure.
+Every 4 years around 15,000 1-2” fingerling walleye are stocked in this lower river section with the most recent of these stockings being completed in 2018.